 Hell, the scar itself is Narmish.
 Big Boss notes that the scar marks her as a mother.
-It also marks her performing surgeon as either legally blind or woefully uninformed about human anatomy.
+It also marks her (who ended up being her own performing surgeon) as woefully uninformed about human anatomy.

 Adding to the Narm: fair enough that The Boss shows Snake the scar... why exactly didn't she do up her shirt again afterwards?

 The End's eyeball popping out of his head comically at the start of his sniping duel with Snake was just ridiculous.

 The Fulton Surface-to-Air Recovery System.
 YOU'RE STRAPPING PEOPLE TO BALLOONS.
 Its real but still.